maxlindmark/cod-condition/README.md

 Contains figures of results

 `output`
-Contains .rds objects of model outputs due to long compuation times
+Contains .rds objects of model outputs due to long computation times

 *References for NEMO-Nordic-SCOBI*